 It’s also important to note that the National Council on Disability, a crucial federal measure, wasn’t formed until 1981.
 This group’s policy proposal was the foundation of the ADA, which became law nine years later.
 Congress still needs to pass an amendment to the ADA.
 Independent bodies provide and update guidelines, and courts tend to accept these standards, making them close to de facto law.

 Accessibility isn’t just a disability rights concern for the DOJ—they also see it as a civil rights issue.
-Congress enacted the ADA to ensure people with disabilities are treated equally to everyone else in society.
+Congress enacted the requirements for ADA compliance to ensure people with disabilities are treated equally to everyone else in society.
 As many ADA guidelines also include terms like discrimination, integration, and segregation, it’s no coincidence that these words are in tandem with the civil rights movement.

 Currently, the Web Content Accessibility Guidelines (WCAG), developed by the W3C, is the best standard cited by the U.S. Courts.
 In addition, other governments and independent accessibility organizations have created global standards that resemble WCAG.

-The 5 Titles of The ADA
+What Are The 5 Titles of The ADA?

 Let’s take a brief dip into the five sections of the ADA so you can get a better picture of the law’s intent.